gb8462/TryQuizMeWeb/git/README.md

 ### In a Scenario where someone or you updated a single file or edited something directly on GitHub, There would be an Error when your trying to commit a file, this is because your local files only have the previous updated commit.

-### Don't be to surprise though and start panicking, Simply Use the git pull command in order to pull *(Meaning: grab/pull the recently updated commit on GitHub)*
+Don't be to surprise though and start panicking, Simply Use the git pull command in order to To pull the recently updated commit on GitHub.

 1. git pull
 OR
-2. git pull origin main
+2. git pull origin main (depends which branch your trying to pull)

-**I think the second one can be change to :**
-- *git pull origin master*
-If you made your branch "master" instead of "main"

-### If you want to forcefully commit your file:
+### If you want to forcefully push your file:
 1. git push -u origin main --force

  *Note: this will force update your GitHub, new updates that aren't locally in your computer will be removed from GitHub*